-The policy set out above represents the most up to date version amended to reflect changes as a result of the sustainability appraisal and Draft Local Plan consultation.

-When assessed against the SA Framework the appraisal indicates that this policy will deliver significant beneficial effects in respect of delivering sustainable and stable levels of economic growth and diversifying and strengthening local urban and rural economies.
-This is because this policy will allow existing businesses the flexibility to grow within their current sites or premises and will facilitate the redevelopment of existing sites and small scale commercial growth within and around Swadlincote, or the villages where growth is in scale with local surroundings.

-The policy will have less significant positive impacts in respect of objectives to promote social inclusion, improving accessibility to employment, making best use of existing infrastructure and reducing the need to travel; enhancing the vitality and viability of local town and village centres and improving the quality of built development.
+- 7.32.1 The policy set out above represents the most up to date version amended to reflect changes as a result of the sustainability appraisal and Local Plan consultations. - 7.32.2 When assessed against the SA Framework the appraisal indicates that this policy will deliver significant beneficial effects in respect of delivering sustainable and stable levels of economic growth and diversifying and strengthening local urban and rural economies.
+This is because this policy will allow existing businesses the flexibility to grow within their current sites or premises and will facilitate the redevelopment of existing sites and small scale commercial growth within and around Swadlincote, Derby City, Burton, or the key and local service villages where growth is in scale with local surroundings. - 7.32.3 The policy will have less significant positive impacts in respect of objectives to promote social inclusion, improving accessibility to employment, making best use of existing infrastructure and reducing the need to travel; enhancing the vitality and viability of local town and village centres and improving the quality of built development.
 This is because the policy will provide flexibility to accommodate limited development in appropriate locations, including key service villages and local villages.
-This could help increase the number of jobs in rural areas, or around Swadlincote, which suffers relatively high levels of deprivation.
+This could help increase the number of jobs in rural areas, or around Swadlincote and other urban areas, which suffer relatively high levels of deprivation.
 New or extended businesses would, in turn, help reduce the need to travel by providing greater job opportunities and could support the health of local town and village centres.
-The inclusion of a clause to support the reuse and adaptation of existing buildings and a clause to support the regeneration of the Woodville Regeneration Area, would help improve the quality of the existing built environment, whilst in village locations, the inclusion of clause ii, which requires that development is in scale with the existing built environment will help to ensure that new development does not significantly impact the townscape of existing villages.

-This policy is unlikely to have any significant or notable impacts in respect of sustainability objectives to provide decent and affordable homes, improve health and wellbeing, improve community safety, reduce crime and fear of crime and improve education or training given the modest scale of development this policy is likely to bring forward.

-Uncertain effects are likely in respect of objectives to minimise waste, promote sustainable forms of construction, reduce and manage flood risk, reduce and manage the impacts of climate change, protect and enhance architectural heritage and improve access to such features and conserve and enhance the districts landscape character.
-This is because the direction and magnitude of impacts is likely to be dependent on the scale, nature and location of developments proposed.

-Negative effects are likely in respect of objectives for minimising greenfield land losses and reducing pollution.
+The inclusion of clause B, which requires that development is in scale with the existing built environment will help to ensure that new development does not significantly impact the townscape of existing villages. - 7.32.4 This policy is unlikely to have any significant or notable impacts in respect of sustainability objectives to provide decent and affordable homes, improve health and wellbeing, improve community safety, reduce crime and fear of crime and improve education or training given the modest scale of development this policy is likely to bring forward. - 7.32.5 Uncertain effects are likely in respect of objectives to minimise waste, promote sustainable forms of construction, reduce and manage flood risk, reduce and manage the impacts of climate change, protect and enhance architectural heritage and improve access to such features and conserve and enhance the districts landscape character.
+This is because the direction and magnitude of impacts is likely to be dependent on the scale, nature and location of developments proposed. - 7.32.6 Negative effects are likely in respect of objectives for minimising greenfield land losses and reducing pollution.
 However, these are not considered to be significant given the purpose of the policy to support the redevelopment of existing employment sites, the Woodville Regeneration Area and existing disused buildings.
 Further, where greenfield losses are likely, these are likely to be limited in scale given that the purpose of the policy is to allow new, or extensions to existing businesses at a scale in keeping with the existing villages.